Pol-Ownership of Data

 II.
 Contracts to Control Ownership or Restrict Access to Data

 A. The University might be a participant in research projects in which the ownership, control, or access to research data would be stipulated as well as where restrictions on the communication or reporting of research results would be necessary.
-Examples might include (1) classified research where the dissemination would jeopardize national security; (2) clinical trials or psychological studies where the identity of individual participants could be disclosed or where the sponsor requires ownership of the data (e.g., multi-center clinical trials.)
-Any provisions for extramural ownership of data or restrictions to access or communication of results must be indicated in writing under a specific Research Contract between the external sponsor and the University which must be agreed to by the participants (principal investigator or other personnel directly involved in the project) and approved by the Office of the Senior Vice President for Research.
+Examples might include (1) classified research where the dissemination would jeopardize national security; (2) clinical trials or psychological studies where the identity of individual participants could be disclosed or where the sponsor requires ownership of the data (e.g., multi-center clinical trials).
+Any provisions for extramural ownership of data or restrictions to access or communication of results must be indicated in writing under a specific Research Contract between the external sponsor and the University which must be agreed to by the participants (principal investigator or other personnel directly involved in the project) and approved by the Office of Research and Innovation.
 In the absence of such a contract, the University will retain ownership of all data generated with University facilities and there could be no restriction on access to or dissemination of the data or results.

 B. Work that is restricted in any way may not be used for personnel actions or academic evaluations until it is publicly available.